 The words are so faint Teddy doesn’t even hear.
 Instead he sits beside her and begins to utter the few words which he knows – Mamma, Granna and yes.
 The one year old can nearly form Dadda, but Andromeda reckons that due to the extra syllable, Grandadda's a long way off.
-Ted wouldn't have minded.
+Ted wouldn't have minded though.
 He always found it funny when Dora was learning to speak, so it would have been the same with their grandson.

 ‘Mamma,’ Teddy coos again, touching the stone and traces his mother’s name.

 It’s a year today, a year since they’ve been gone.
 A year of knowing that they won’t ever come back.
 A year of trying to make amends for everything.
 Teddy doesn't always remember that his mother and father are gone.
 He usually forgets when he wakes up screaming and cries out for his parents.
 Seeing him like that makes Andromeda want to join in with the crying too.
 Ignorance really is bliss in a case like this.